Key Takeaways:

 Clemson, South Carolina

-Clemson University is one of the schools making up the South Carolina Sea Grant Consortium.
+Clemson University is one of the institutions that comprise the South Carolina Sea Grant Consortium.
 Together with the University of South Carolina, College of Charleston, South Carolina State University, and Coastal Carolina University, Clemson spearheads several interesting research initiatives, including its current project on hurricane resilience, preparation, and recovery.
-Interestingly, the Consortium is also responsible for publishing Coastal Heritage Magazine, a quarterly publication featuring the latest in ocean-related research, education, and outreach.
+Interestingly, the Consortium is also responsible for publishing Coastal Heritage Magazine, a quarterly publication that features the latest developments in ocean-related research, education, and outreach.
 Students at Clemson University have various degree program options, including Biological Sciences, Biosystems Engineering, Environmental and Natural Resources, and Wildlife and Fisheries Biology, among others.

 College of William & Mary